freeglobetrekker/fud.zone/index.md

 ### Today's FUD

++ 01/10/2022 "You've just been rugged!"
+[Says the guy still holding from day one.]
+Answer: Nope

 + 01/09/2022 "HEX is a scam."
 Answer: Shows chart

 + 01/08/2022 "I've dumped $150 into this project and need to see a profit.
 Wen moon?
 Wen AMA?"
 Answer: ...